FLuczak/Blog2BPR/_posts/2021-03-08-blog-post-title-from-file-name.md

 ## Introduction:

 For the last eight weeks, I have been working on a research project at Breda University of Applied Sciences regarding my favorite subject in game development- game AI.
 For years as a hobbyist game programmer, I used multiple AI solutions and toolkits, including the ones built into commercial game engines, popular plugins, and in-house solutions, I also experimented with different behavior selection structures: Behavior Trees, Finite State Machines, Utility AI, as well as spent a considerable amount of time researching Goal Oriented Action Planners and Hierarchical task networks.
 Last year at the university, I mostly worked on games in custom engines or made from scratch in C++, at this time I couldn’t find a premade solution that would be simple to use, easy to integrate into a project, that would give me flexibility, as well as the tools for debugging or editing the previously created behavioral structures.
 Having a need for such a tool, as well as having experience with the topic from a user's perspective, I decided to create a library that would solve the problems I had.
 I present to you my Finite State Machine and Behavior tree library with debugging and editor toolkit.
+My main goal with this blog post is to showcase my approach to creating AI APIs architecture and show my implementation of it.
+This text is mostly intended for people who are at least familiar with the basic premise of Behavior Selection structures and basic theory behind them.

 ## The features:
 ### Blackboards